queueit/KnownUser.Fastly/README.md

 }
 ```

-4) insert indsite the *sub vcl_error {}*
+4) insert inside the *sub vcl_error {}*
 ```vcl
 call queueit_error;
 ```

-## Customisation
+## Customization
-The [Queue-it Connector]( https://github.com/queueit/KnownUser.Fastly/blob/master/Queue-it%20Connector.vcl) file needs to be customised a few places to fit the concrete use case.
+The [Queue-it Connector](https://github.com/queueit/KnownUser.Fastly/blob/master/Queue-it%20Connector.vcl) file needs to be customized a few places to fit the concrete use case.
 - There is a list of Good Bots like googlebot, bingbot etc. that are allowed to bypass the queue.
 This list should be verified against the concrete use case.
 - There is a list of Dynamic pages.
 This list is used to ensure that bad actors cannot bypass the queue by spoofing the User Agent string.
 No good bot should need to access this list of dynamic pages as only non-personalised pages should be indexed.
-- The is a list of URL exceptions that should always be accessable to end-users.
+- There is a list of URL exceptions that should always be accessible to end-users.
 This could e.g. be a store locator page.
-Be careful only to include pages here that can handle large user spikes.
+Be careful to only include pages here that can handle large user spikes.

 ```vcl
 sub queueit_recv {